ctsanders1/css-html-prettify/README.md

 **Optional:**

-- BeautifulSoup 4+ (for HTML5 Prettify, without BeautifulSoup it works but only strict XHTML can be processed)
+- BeautifulSoup 4+ (Recommeded, for HTML5 Prettify, without BeautifulSoup it works, but only strict XHTML can be processed)

 # Example